zenstackhq/zenstack-docs/docs/the-complete-guide/part1/1-zmodel.md

 #### A Better Plugin System

 Prisma allows you to write custom generators.
 However, the generator development API is undocumented and difficult to understand.
 ZenStack provides a plugin system that enables you to generate custom artifacts with a simple API and object model.
 In fact, almost all the features of ZenStack itself are implemented as plugins.
+[Part II](/docs/the-complete-guide/part2) of this guide is dedicated to covering the plugin system.

 ### ZModel Structure